 This means that, while it is possible that a police officer may in good faith have reasonably believed that he had probable cause to arrest the suspect, a judge may decide otherwise.

-This however does not make the arresting officer liable for wrongful arrest, in instances where the arrest has already been carried out as long as he in good faith had reasonably believed that he had a probable cause to arrest such individual.
+This however does not make the arresting officer liable for wrongful arrest as long as he in good faith had reasonably believed that he had a probable cause to arrest such individual.
+This is determined by a judge looking closely at the specific facts.